timmywebdev/T1A3_TimothyNguyen/README.md

     return random.choice(symbols)
 ```

 The second part of this feature is to output a slot machine that looks like it is spinning.
 This used two functions to operate.
 The first function is for the animation and the second function is to print the reels.
-The first function spin_animation() uses a for loop to run the reel_randomiser() function up to 30 steps.
+The first function `spin_animation()` uses a `for` loop to run the `reel_randomiser()` function up to 30 steps.
 For the first 12 steps, all 3 reels are spinning.
-After i is more than 12, the first reel will stop running the reel_randomiser() function and the variable(First) will hold the final value of it.
-After i is more than 25, the second reel stops running the reel_randomiser() function and the variable(Second) will hold the final value of it.
-Finally once i = 30, the third reel stops the reel_randomiser() function and the variable(Third) will hold the final value.
-Once all 3 have completed, the function will return (first, second, third) values to the next function.
+After `i` is more than 12, the first reel will stop running the `reel_randomiser()` function and the `variable(first)` will hold the final value of it.
+After `i` is more than 25, the second reel stops running the `reel_randomiser()` function and the `variable(second)` will hold the final value of it.
+Finally once `i = 30`, the third reel stops the `reel_randomiser()` function and the `variable(third)` will hold the final value.
+Once all 3 have completed, the function will return `(first, second, third)` values to the next function.
 The code below shows the 'for' loop that was used:

 ```py